24 MLM Assumptions

 Luke Miratrix

-There are generally two kinds of assumptions we should worry about the most: ommitted variable bias, and independence assumptions.
-The latter of these is one we should always think about.
+There are generally two kinds of assumptions we should worry about the most: omitted variable bias, and independence assumptions.
+The latter of these is one we should always think about, especially with clustered data.

-Do read Chapter 9 of R&B, paying attention to their examples and not so much to the mathematical formalism.
-It has some dense prose, but then moves to specific diagnostics that make what they are talking about much more clear (and it also provides things you can do to check assumptions).
-The MLM in Plain Language text has some simpler explanations.
+To learn about the assumptions, read Chapter 9 of R&B, paying attention to their examples and not so much to the mathematical formalism.
+This chapter has some dense prose, but then moves to specific diagnostics that make what they are talking about much more clear (and it also provides things you can do to check assumptions in your own work).
+As another source, the MLM in Plain Language textbook has some simpler explanations.
 Also see below for some further notes.

 Consider the following numerical example: